trevorgonzales/Lazy-Loading/README.md

 # Lazy Loading Plugin - Lightweight
 Simple library for lazy loading images as they come into view.
+Small and fast at < 2kb

 ## Requirements & Application